Story at a glance:

 Project: Clackamas Fire Station 16 Location: Oregon City Completed: January 2019 Size: 12,700 square feet Civil Engineer: PACE Engineers MEP Engineer: Interface Engineering Structural Engineer: Nishkian Dean General Contractor: Emerick Construction Landscape Architect: Lango Hansen Sustainable Design Consultant: Sora Design Group

 Yellowstone National Park Youth Campus

 Winning a design competition in 2014 propelled Cok and team to design this campus of living buildings.
 From the very beginning, the park service and Hennebery Eddy approached this as a sustainable project.
-While the campus is still in the fundraising phase, goals include targeting 115% net positive energy and designing to Passive House standards—especially important considering the region’s climate.
+While the campus is still in the fundraising phase at the time of this writing, goals include targeting 115% net positive energy and designing to Passive House standards—especially important considering the region’s climate.